Slendolan/StevesFightClub/docs/index.md

 <img src="img/screenshot2.png" width="720" height="360">

-Here is our agent stuck in corner and hugged to death. :blush:
+Here is our agent stuck in corner and hugged to death.

 <img src="img/screenshot3.png" width="720" height="360">